oracle/node-oracledb/doc/src/user_guide/tuning.rst

 internally makes SQL calls, so tuning the cache is also beneficial for SODA applications.

-With Oracle Client Libraries 12c, or later, the statement cache size can be automatically tuned with the :ref:`Oracle Client Configuration <oraaccess>` ``oraaccess.xml`` file.
+In node-oracledb Thick mode with Oracle Client libraries 12c, or later, the statement cache size can be automatically tuned with the :ref:`Oracle Client Configuration <oraaccess>` ``oraaccess.xml`` file.

 For manual tuning use views like ``V$SYSSTAT``: